By Justin Rose

 “I’m amazed by how eager Whitman alumni are to help out Whitman students!” she said.
 “They have already mentioned taking me out for drinks and showing me the best vegetarian places once I get [to Boston]”.

 The database has many other uses.
 In addition to inquiring about job openings at specific companies, students have been able to explore the careers of alumni who shared their major.
 Many alumni are happy to discuss with enrolled students how they got into the fields they’re currently working in.

-“After attending an info session on how to use Whitman Online, I decided to start searching for alumni who had experience working in travel and tourism,” said Tabor Martinson ‘15.
+“After attending an info session on how to use Whitman Connect, I decided to start searching for alumni who had experience working in travel and tourism,” said Tabor Martinson ‘15.

 After a careful database search and talking to several graduates, he found the profile of an alumna named Sheri Tousey ’84 who matched his interests perfectly.
 He sent her an email asking for suggestions or advice for entering the travel and tourism sector and she replied with her cell phone number, telling him to give her a call.